 Dr. Smith was born the 30th of June, 1811, at Montrose, Powhatan County, Virginia, the family seat of his father, of an ancestry honorable and useful.
 Bereaved of his father at a tender age, he found in his mother a wise and helpful friend and counsellor as well as a loving pious parent.
 The struggles of the lad for an education, the self denials of those early years, form an interesting preface to the story of a laborious and efficient life, and give promise of the successful career with which the church is familiar.
 His early instruction was secured at home at the hand of various tutors.
 His diligence attracted the attention of Rev. Dr. John Holt Rice, who afterwards took the profoundest interest in the young student, a near relative by marriage.
 He graduated at Hampden-Sidney College with the first honors, and at the age of eighteen took charge of an academy at Milton, N. C., where he taught successfully for two years.
 Then entering Union Seminary, before completing its course he was chosen Assistant Instructor, serving from April, 1834 to April, 1836.
-Licensed in April, 1834, and ordained in October, he supplied during this term of instruction a neighboring church.
+Licensed in April.
+1834, and ordained in October, he supplied during this term of instruction a neighboring church.
 In 1836 and 1837 Dr. Smith travelled abroad, spending his time in special study chiefly of Semitic languages.
-He served as pastor of Danville church, then in the Presbytery of Orange and Synod of North Carolina, from 1838 to 1840; then of Tinkling Spring and Waynesboro in the Presbytery of Lexington from 1840 to 1845.
+He served as pastor of the Danville church from 1838 to 1840; then of Tinkling Spring and Wavnesboro from 1840 to 1845.
 He became pastor of the church in Staunton in 1845, continuing until 1854, when he served for a year as Secretary of the Board of Publication in Philadelphia.
-He was chosen Professor of Oriental Literature in the Union Theological Seminary in 1854, and served until 1889, when owing to the infirmities of advancing age, he was made by the Board of Trustees Professor Emeritus, which position he held until his death, having had an unbroken connection with the institution for nearly two score years.
+He was chosen Professor of Oriental Literature in the Union Theological Seminary in 1854, and served until 1889, when owing to the infirmities of advancing age. he was made by the Board of Trustees Professor Emeritus, which position he held until his death, having had an unbroken connection with the institution for nearly two score years.
 For sixteen years of this time he was co-pastor with Rev. Dr. Dabney, of the College Church.